ycryptx/zk-state-channel/README.md

 Also, the protocol does not gracefully handle when users are trading simultenously with different users.
 A better MerkleMap and locking logic can be implemented to enable this safely.

+Lastly, I wasn't able to get to actually implementing the frontend I wanted...
+I basically ran out of time ;( Still, I hope you enjoy the smart contract code!

 ## Important files to check out

 Lightning Smart Contract [here](./contracts/src/Lightning.ts)